National balance sheet accounts

 As of the release of the NBSA for the third quarter of 2009, a number of sectors and categories that were previously published have been combined, in order to provide more relevant sector and category information.

 Quarterly series, at both book and market value, are available from the first quarter of 1990.
 Annual market value data are published from 1970, while book value estimates remain available from 1961.
 Marketable securities are at market value, unless otherwise stated.
 For more information on the market value estimates, consult the National balance sheet estimates at market value page of our website.

-Overall government net debt (expressed at book value) increased to $772 billion in the second quarter from $753 billion the previous quarter.
-The ratio of net debt to gross domestic product rose from 45.7% in the first quarter to 46.3% in the second quarter.
-Bonds led the increase in total government debt in the second quarter, with significant net issues for both federal and provincial governments.
+Government net debt (expressed at book value) increased by $22 billion in the first quarter from $21.4 billion in the previous quarter.
+The ratio of net debt to gross domestic product stood at 45.8%, edging up from the previous quarter.

 Definitions, data sources and methods: survey number 1806.